 The standard master’s degree program is about 2 years in length.
-Some universities offer students paths that reduce the time to 1 ½ years, depending on how frequently classes are taken.
+Some universities offer students paths that reduce the time needed to complete the degree, depending on how frequently classes are taken.
 Tuition also varies by university.
-One popular university offering this degree program bills students at a rate of $607 per credit hour, which totals $18,400 for the 30 required credit hours plus student fees.
 Students are encouraged to review costs and fees at desired universities prior to enrolling.

-The most interesting aspect of health science is its broad inclusion of various healthcare professions.
-Depending on what characteristics of health science are intriguing to students, there are many different jobs available to those that have achieved degree status in health science.
+One of the best things about a career in health science is its broad inclusion of various healthcare professions.
+Depending on what characteristics of health science are intriguing to students, there are many different jobs available to those that have an education in health science.
 With a degree in health science, graduates can seek out employment in management, education, and even applied health science careers.
-The need for informed and education health science professionals can only grow as the healthcare industry expands with technology and an increasing population.
+The need for informed and educated health science professionals can only grow as the healthcare industry expands with technology and an increasing population.

-Our experts have decades of experience in researching education and career potential and know how important it is to weigh options when deciding on a degree program.
-There are numerous career fields that are welcoming to health science graduates, and we have searched hard to determine where these professionals fit into healthcare systems.
-After heavy scrutiny, we have put together a list of potential career for those interested in pursuing a degree in health science.
+There are numerous career fields that are welcoming to health science graduates, and we have compiled a list of potential careers for those interested in pursuing a degree in health science.

 Community Health Organizer

 Community health organizers are team builders that provide education and preventative health programs to their communities.
 These professionals may work with state or government agencies or in their own private organization.
-The primary responsibility of community health organizers is to educate people about diseases and illness and provide support and programs that rally around good health.
+The primary responsibility of community health organizers is to educate people about disease and illness and provide support and programs that promote good health.

 Health educators work individually with members of a community or age group to identify and promote behaviors that increase health and wellness.
-These professionals are often called on by schools and local health agencies to bring awareness during times of mass illness or just good measure.
-Health educators are a great addition to any community, since their knowledge of health science is diverse and applicable to people from all backgrounds.
+These professionals are often called on by schools and local health agencies to bring awareness during times of mass illness or to promote general prevention.
+Health educators are a great addition to any community, since their knowledge of health science is diverse and applicable to a variety of community health issues.